timmyomahony/django-pagedown/README.md

 The following options can be added to your default `settings.py` file to control certain aspects of `django-pagedown`.
 Note that changing these will affect **all** instances of the pagedown widget throughout your app.:

 - `PAGEDOWN_SHOW_PREVIEW` (boolean): whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets.
 The default is `True`.
-- `PAGEDOWN_DEFAULT_TEMPLATE` (string): the template used to render the pagedown widget.
+- `PAGEDOWN_WIDGET_TEMPLATE` (string): the template used to render the pagedown widget.
 The default template is located in `pagedown/widgets/default.html`.
 - `PAGEDOWN_WIDGET_CSS` (tuple): the path to the CSS file to be used by the pagedown widget.
 The default path is `pagedown/

 ---